bobbae/gcp/questions/tennis-rain/README.md

-* Question 3: Do you agree that even without thinking deeply, you can tell that the comparison basis has changed and chances of Bill winning have increased?
+* Question 3: Do you agree that even without thinking deeply, you can tell that the comparison basis has changed and chances of Alice winning have increased?

 * Question 4: Who would you bet on as the winner of the next match?

-* Question 5: What is the percentage of the chance that Bill will win the next match given that it will rain tomorrow?
+* Question 5: What is the percentage of the chance that Alice will win the next match given that it will rain tomorrow?

 ## What to prepare for further discussion